No matter which platform you have your website on, this guide will help you add Google reviews to your website.

 Yikes.
 Or yay?

-Luckily, you can claim your business profile for free, respond to reviews there and report any possible spammy reviews that hurt your reputation.
+Luckily, you can claim your Google Business profile for free, respond to reviews there and report any possible spammy reviews that hurt your reputation.

 However, the only way to hide any negative reviews on Google is to collect more reviews (and to make sure your customer service and experience are top-notch!)